msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/6_Connect_Azure_and_3rd_party_services/6_2_Event_Based_Solutions/readme.md

       - It can capture events to Azure blob storage or data lake
       - Example Scenarios for Event Hubs use cases
         - Big data
-          - Telemetry data: get data from array of sensors to detect earthquake
+          - Telemetry data: get data from an array of sensors to detect an earthquake
           - Data archival
           - Transaction processing: millions of transactions per second.
           - Anomaly detection
       - Components of Event Hubs
-        - Namespace: container for Event Hubs(grouping of event hubs)
+        - Namespace: container for Event Hubs (grouping of event hubs)
         - Event Producer: Send data to Event Hubs
         - Partitions: Bucket of messages
         - Consumer groups: View of an Event Hub, e.g. current position where the application is while reading through partitions.